Nick Westbrook-Ikhine Player Prop Bets for NFL Week 12 | Tennessee vs. New England 11/28/2021

 Matchup vs. New England

-- The 229.6 yards per game the Patriots are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The 229.6 passing yards the Patriots allow per game makes them the NFL's sixth-ranked pass defense this season.

-- The Patriots' defense is third in the league, allowing 1.2 passing touchdowns per game.
+- The Patriots have given up 13 touchdowns through the air (1.2 per game).
+They are third in the league in that category.

 Recent Performances